RMDEVCLT/winget/README.md

 # winget
 Winget Software Search, Winget Software install, Winget Software Update, Winget Software Uninstaller (NOTE: Winget is not available on Windows Server OS platform.
-Only available on End User Compute OS, 10,11,ETC)
+Only available on End User Compute OS, 10,11,ETC) _Control the lifecycle of your software on End User OS_

 # How to use.
 1) Download all files in the same folder: